ready4-dev/readyforwhatsnext/content/en/docs/Model/_index.md

 title: "Model"
 linkTitle: "Model"
 date: 2017-01-05
-weight: 66
+weight: 100
 categories:
 - Documentation
 tags:
 - Model
 description: >
-  The ready4 [software framework](/docs/framework/) is currently being used to develop a [modular](/docs/getting-started/concepts/module/) economic [model of youth mental health](https://arxiv.org/pdf/2310.14138.pdf).
+  readyforwhatsnext is a modular economic model of youth mental health designed to be combined with open data to produce replicable analyses.
 ---